Introduction

 Travel Plan target

-This version of the University's Strategic Travel and Transport Plan does not have a specific target.
+This version of the University's Strategic Travel and Transport Plan does not include specific targets.
 It aims to support University strategies and plans in decreasing carbon emissions.
-While we measured and targeted modal split in previous Travel Plans, all other University strategies focus on carbon reduction.
+While we measured and targeted modal split in previous Travel Plans, all other relevant University strategies focus on carbon reduction.

 Our approach to achieve carbon emission reduction from transport is to encourage active travel (low or no emissions), and to support public transport instead of car use.

-An internal ambition is to reduce carbon emissions from commuting and business travel by 3,137t, of which the majority will have to be achieved by changes to business air travel.
+An internal ambition is to reduce carbon emissions from commuting and business travel by 3,137t, of which the majority will have to be achieved by changes to how we use business air travel.

 |